 When the material is described as Polyester, it is a strong and durable synthetic fabric.
 Polyester dries quickly and can be washable or dry clean only, so check the manufacturer clothing tags for washing instructions.
 Polyester is often used as a blend with other fabrics to lend wrinkle resistance.

-For an example of a Polyester see our Endless Options Red Robe Costume.
+For an example of a Polyester see our Adult Phantom Costume.

 When the product is described as Polystyrene it is a foam product like Styrofoam.
 Lightweight material is used for tombstones, body forms, and as the inner-material for a variety of products.
 Polystyrene is often injected into props to make them three dimensional.
 It is hard to break, but will puncture easily.
 This material is durable and waterproof, making it good for indoor and outdoor displays.